Saquibs7/evoltsoft/README.md

 - Map view of all charging stations
 - Filtering stations by status, connector type, and power output
 - Light/dark mode theme

+## now check README.md file of frontend and backend for more information